 The majority of land uses in the District are subject to the City of Anderson General Plan Land Use Element and Zoning Code.
 City land use designations include residential, commercial, industrial, rural estate, and mixed use.
 The prevailing land use in the City is single-family residential.
 The commercial and industrial zoned areas are primarily located near or adjacent to State Route 273 and along Interstate 5.
-The City has identified the Old Town Core as a Mixed-Use land use designation, combining historical preservation with compatible residential and commercial uses.
-In addition to maintaining orderly growth, the aforementioned land use designations have been created to ensure the continuance of the City's "small town" atmosphere.
+The City has identified the Old Town Core as a Mixed-Use area combining historical and compatible residential and commercial uses.
+In addition to maintaining orderly growth, the Old Town Core land use designations have been created to ensure the continuance of the City's "small town" atmosphere.
 Primary zoning designations on the urban rural interface and in the SOI include planned development, unclassified, rural residential, industrial, and habitat protection districts.